francisthis01/task-manager/README.md

 A simple task management web application built with React and Tailwind CSS, created for the NSS Developer Technical Assignment (Web Development track).

-Task data is mocked/static and lives entirely in browser state — there is no backend integration.
+Task data is mocked/static and lives entirely in browser state, there is no backend integration.

 ## Features